BrianLi009/PhysicsCheck/README.md

 `gen_instance`: include scripts that generate SAT instance of certain order with satisfying certain contraints, can be ran using 1-instance-generation.sh

+`maplesat-ks`: MapleSAT solver with orderly generation (SAT + CAS)

+`non_can`: pre-generated noncanonical blocking clauses that can be added to the instance

 `simplification`: contains script relavant to simplification in the pipeline

 `1-instance-generation.sh`: script that initiate instance geenration for order n, can be called with ./1-instance-generation.sh n